UC-ITSC/OCAT-Intern-Template/docs/install_postgres.md

     - Next run this command:

        ```bash
-       docker run --rm -it -v pg:/pg alpine sed -i "s/host all all all md5/host all all all trust/" /pg/pgdata/pg_hba.conf && docker restart postgres
+       docker run --rm -it -v pg:/pg alpine sed -i "s/host all all all md5/host all all all trust/" /pg/pgdata/pg_hba.conf
+       ```

+    - Next run this command:

+       ```bash
+       docker restart postgres
        ```

     - Next run this command: